intelligent-username/CNN/chars/README.md

 Not the mention, this architecture has some limitations as well.
 It's practically acting as a 90-thousand-word classifier, so it can't recognize words outside of its training vocabulary.
 For example, if one of our dictionaries misses a new slang term, has a typo, or simply misses rare words, the model will choke.

-Instead, I will opt for using a different architecture: A CRNN (Convolutional Recurrent Neural Network) with CTC (Connectionist Temporal Classification) loss.
+Instead, I will opt for using a different architecture: A **CRNN** (Convolutional Recurrent Neural Network) with **CTC** (Connectionist Temporal Classification) loss.
 This architecture combines CNNs for feature extraction and RNNs for sequence modeling, making it well-suited for recognizing variable-length text sequences, arbitrary sequences of characters, and can generalize for different fonts, handwriting styles, and distortions.

 Most importantly, this type of model is a lot simpler and faster to train than the one from the earlier paper.
+The basic idea is that it looks at the inputted image for words, and iterates "forwards" through the image, hence the recurrence.
+This way, it can recognize sequences of characters without needing to classify each word individually.

 In this project, the CRNN we'll be implementing will have the following architecture:

 -

+This model is defined in `model.py`.
+The training loop is in `train.py`, and the data loading is in `chars/loader.py`.
+Follow along!